nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 If you really want to, you can shorten the commands to a single character to speed up typing commands, like the example below:

 ![Example alias settings](images/ExampleAliases.png)

+### 5.15 Changing appearance of the user interface.

+If you do not like the current appearance of the theme.
+You can change it by clicking `Theme` in the menu bar and select different themes.

+When you open the app next time, the default theme will be the last theme that you used.

 </div>

 --------------------------------------------------------------------------------------------------------------------